← Back to 漢書

 使 祿 涿

 Because Emperor Xuan knew grassroots legal abuse firsthand, memorial criticism of judicial bureaucracy resonated with him.
 The memorial text is preserved in Lu Wenshu's biography.
-He issued an edict blaming over-technical legalism on failures of imperial governance.
+The emperor deeply pitied this, and issued edict: 'Recently officials using law have grown deeply into clever wording-this is my lack of virtue.
 Misjudged cases both embolden true criminals and destroy innocents, causing profound social trauma.
 He created four 'Court Equalizer' posts to participate in local adjudication and improve balance.
-Their mandate was to standardize and humanize sentencing in line with imperial policy.
+Their task is to level judgments, so as to accord with my intent.'
 He appointed capable judicial leadership and staffed equalizer roles with officials known for careful and lenient judgment.
 With direct imperial attention to adjudication, penal practice was for a time regarded as comparatively fair.
-Zheng Chang argued that remonstrance institutions exist as safeguards against elite drift, not mere moral display; law is remedial for disorder, not the highest form of rule.
-Given active imperial oversight, he argued, adjudication could already be corrected; for long-term governance, codification reform was more important than temporary offices.
+At that time Zhuojun governor Zheng Chang memorialized: 'Sage kings establish remonstrating ministers not to ornament virtue, but to prevent the rise of indulgent ease; law is remedial for disorder, not the highest form of rule.
+Given active imperial oversight, he argued, adjudication could already be corrected; For the benefit of posterity, revising and fixing statutes and ordinances mattered more than temporary offices.
 A clear, stable code would both guide commoners and reduce discretionary abuse by officials.
-If fundamentals are left untouched and only procedural offices are added, those offices can eventually become new centers of abuse.
+If fundamentals are left untouched and only procedural offices are added, those offices can eventually become new centers of abuse."
 Emperor Xuan never fully carried out structural reform.

 19